bozimmerman/Sip/README.md

 - Timers: Cause some action to occur periodically, or after a delay.
 - MXP editor: Customize your screen layout or colors, have a window for TELLs, etc.
 - Media: Local images and sounds for your custom GUI.
+- Mapper: Built in API for building interactive visual area maps.
 - Plugins: Sweet bundles of all the above and media and more.

 ## Screenshots